Jennifer Lee (filmmaker): Personal life

-Lee married Robert Joseph Monn on May 30, 1999, at the Rhode Island Country Club (they later divorced).
-They have a daughter, Agatha Lee Monn (born in 2003), who voices pre-teen Anna for the middle verse of "Do You Want to Build a Snowman?" in Frozen.
-Lee and her daughter now live in the San Fernando Valley in Los Angeles County, California.
+Lee married Robert Joseph Monn on May 30, 1999, at the Rhode Island Country Club.
+They have a daughter, Agatha Lee Monn (b.
+2003), who voices pre-teen Anna for the middle verse of "Do You Want to Build a Snowman?" in Frozen.
+They later divorced.

-In November 2019, Lee confirmed that she is in a relationship with actor Alfred Molina.
-They were married in August 2021.
+In November 2019, Lee confirmed that she was in a relationship with Frozen 2 actor Alfred Molina.
+They were married in August 2021 by actor and mutual friend Jonathan Groff who had introduced them, and live in the San Fernando Valley in Los Angeles County, California with Lee's daughter.